 We support this by:

-- Involving parents/carers in reviewing their child’s progress
+• Involving parents/carers in reviewing their child’s progress at termly review meetings

 The school has strong communication links with parents/carers of pupils with special educational needs.
 We value the involvement and contribution of parents/carers.
 We encourage parents/carers to share their views within Annual Reviews and during multi-disciplinary review meetings.
 Parents/carers of pupils with SEND can approach school staff to discuss the progress of their children and to seek information and advice.